The following are the winners of 2016 Ontario Coaching Excellence Awards: (Click to see their videos)

 The selection of recipients (1 Male and 1 Female teacher-coach) is based on their unique contribution to sport through continuous development of new coaches.
 The nominated coach must have influenced the development of new coaches and have shown evidence of program building as well as encouraging athletes to give back to sport. .

-Interested in nominating a coach?
+Interested in nominating your coach?